pflammertsma/LineageAI/README.md

 ## Running the agent

-From the parent directory (that's the directory _above_ this repository), execute:
+From this repo's root directory, execute:

 ```
 adk web